Satellite navigation: History

 Ground-based radio navigation is decades old.
 The DECCA, LORAN, GEE and Omega systems used terrestrial longwave radio transmitters which broadcast a radio pulse from a known "master" location, followed by a pulse repeated from a number of "slave" stations.
 The delay between the reception of the master signal and the slave signals allowed the receiver to deduce the distance to each of the slaves, providing a fix.

 The first satellite navigation system was Transit, a system deployed by the US military in the 1960s.
 Transit's operation was based on the Doppler effect: the satellites travelled on well-known paths and broadcast their signals on a well-known radio frequency.
 The received frequency will differ slightly from the broadcast frequency because of the movement of the satellite with respect to the receiver.
 By monitoring this frequency shift over a short time interval, the receiver can determine its location to one side or the other of the satellite, and several such measurements combined with a precise knowledge of the satellite's orbit can fix a particular position.
 Satellite orbital position errors are caused by radio-wave refraction, gravity field changes (as the Earth's gravitational field is not uniform), and other phenomena.
-A team, led by Harold L Jury of Pan Am Aerospace Division in Florida from 1970 to 1973, found solutions and/or corrections for many error sources.
+A team, led by Harold L Jury of Pan Am Aerospace Division in Florida from 1970 to 1973, found solutions or corrections for many error sources.
 Using real-time data and recursive estimation, the systematic and residual errors were narrowed down to accuracy sufficient for navigation.

 Principles

+Simultaneous reception and use of GNSS satellites (GPS, GLONASS, Galileo, and BeiDou) and a GNSS augmentation system (QZSS) on a smartphone in South Tangerang, Indonesia (2025).
+Legend for "flags" field: